Lexical Semantic Recognition: LSR Tagging Frameworks

 The Universal Semantic Tagset takes a similar approach \citep{bjerva-etal-2016-semantic,abzianidze-17,abdou-etal-2018-learn}, and defines a cross-linguistic inventory of semantic classes for content and function words, which is designed as a substrate for compositional semantics, and does not have a trivial mapping to STREUSLE categories.

 However, two shared task datasets consist of subsets of the categories used for STREUSLE annotations, on text from different sources.

-\paragraph{PARSEME Verbal MWEs} The first is the English test set for the PARSEME~1.1 Shared Task \cite{savary-etal-2017-parseme,parseme1.1}, which covers several genres (including literature and several web genres) and is annotated only for verbal multiword expressions.
-The STREUSLE lexcats for verbal MWEs in \cref{tab:lexcats} were borrowed from PARSEME; thus, a tagger that predicts full STREUSLE-style annotations can be evaluated for verbal MWE identification and subtyping by simply discarding the supersenses and the non-verbal MWEs and lexcats from the output.
+\paragraph{PARSEME Verbal MWEs.} The first such dataset is the English test set for the PARSEME~1.1 Shared Task \citep{parseme1.1}, which covers several genres (including literature and several web genres) and is annotated only for verbal multiword expressions.
+The STREUSLE lexcats for verbal MWEs are identical to those of PARSEME; thus, a tagger that predicts full STREUSLE-style annotations can be evaluated for verbal MWE identification and subtyping by simply discarding the supersenses and the non-verbal MWEs and lexcats from the output.

-\paragraph{DiMSUM} The second shared task dataset is Detecting Minimal Semantic Units and their Meanings \cite[DiMSUM;][]{schneider-etal-2016-semeval}, which was annotated in three genres---TrustPilot web reviews, TED talk transcripts, and tweets---echoing the annotation style of STREUSLE when it contained only multiword expressions and noun and verb supersenses.
-Thus, DiMSUM does not contain prepositional/possessive supersenses or lexcats.
+\paragraph{DiMSUM.} The second shared task dataset is DiMSUM \cite{schneider-etal-2016-semeval}, which was annotated in three genres---TrustPilot web reviews, TED talk transcripts, and tweets---echoing the annotation style of STREUSLE when it contained only MWEs and noun and verb supersenses.
+DiMSUM does not contain prepositional/possessive supersenses or lexcats.
 It also lacks weak MWEs.